kalkiG108/Object-Localisation/README.md

   - **Bounding Box Accuracy**: Evaluated using Intersection over Union (IoU) to assess the overlap between predicted and true bounding boxes.

 # Practical Advantages
--Accurate Digit Localization:
+-**Accurate Digit Localization**:
--
 The project excels in accurately localizing digits within images using bounding box predictions.
 This capability is essential for applications requiring precise object detection and localization, such as Optical Character Recognition (OCR) systems.

--Scalability and Performance:
+-**Scalability and Performance**:
--
 Leveraging TensorFlow's distributed training capabilities (TPU or GPU) ensures scalable performance, enabling faster model training and inference.
 This scalability is critical for handling large datasets and real-time applications.

--Versatile Applications:
--
-The project's methodology and architecture are adaptable to various domains and applications.
+-**Versatile Applications**: The project's methodology and architecture are adaptable to various domains and applications.
 Beyond digit recognition, the model's ability to localize objects within images can be extended to other object detection tasks in diverse fields like autonomous driving, retail analytics, and surveillance.

 ## Methodology